 Hit the links while staying warm in a climate controlled bay at Topgolf.
 You don’t even have to be a golfer to have fun, no experience is needed.
 Topgolf is sure to be a hit with kids and adults of all ages.

 Visit the Museum at Prairiefire.
 The NASA-developed, color changing glass is awe-inspiring and selfie-worthy.
-The natural history exhibits, including a Virtual Reality experience, will keep the family entertained for hours.
+Not only are there world-class exhibits, but you can also join in a Virtual Reality experience, keeping the family entertained for hours.

 Active retail therapy tops scrolling and clicking every time.
 Head to the region’s largest mall, Oak Park Mall or shop like a local at the boutiques at Prairiefire.
 Don’t miss the Made in KC store for a souvenir t-shirt you’ll actually want to wear.